LUPAMBULUS

 Content and methodology of the search movement

-The approach of the art project followed the idea of artistic research to explore new findings on the topic in order to reflect on them in an artistic way in the here and now.
+The approach of the art project followed the idea of artistic research in order to explore new findings on the topic and reflect on them in an artistic way in the here and now.
 Various artistic and art-scientific methods were used in a process-oriented manner.

 As with all art projects previously realized at the Cultural site Wintringer Chapel, this artistic search movement was directed towards the question of the extent to which socially relevant and socio-cultural aspects can still be ignited today through the language of art from a theme that was indigenous to the site in the past.